garfield0xff/motor-driver-hal/README.md

 # Motor Driver HAL

 A hardware abstraction layer (HAL) for motor drivers built on top of `embedded-hal` traits.
-This crate provides a generic, platform-independent interface for controlling various types of motor drivers commonly used in embedded systems and robotics applications.
+This crate provides a generic, platform-independent interface for controlling H-bridge motor drivers commonly used in embedded systems and robotics applications.

-## Supported Motor Driver Types

-- **H-Bridge Drivers**: Bidirectional DC motor control with optional brake functionality
+## Features

-  - ✅ **BTS7960**: High-current H-bridge motor driver module
+- **Generic H-Bridge Support**: Works with any H-bridge motor driver
-- **Single Direction Drivers**: Simple unidirectional motor control
-- **Dual H-Bridge**: Independent control of two motors
+- **Flexible Configuration**: Single PWM or dual PWM control modes
+- **Platform Independent**: Built on `embedded-hal` traits
+- **Optional Features**:
+  - `std` - Standard library support (enabled by default)
+  - `rppal` - Raspberry Pi support via rppal crate
+  - `linux-embedded-hal` - Linux GPIO support
+- **No-std Compatible**: Can be used in embedded environments

 ## Installation